DBuret/gse/README.md

 ## Use gse
 GSE will by default answer on URL path = /gse and port 28657.
-You can change this behaviou by using the env vars GSE_BASEPATH and GSE_PORT
+You can change this behaviour by using the env vars GSE_BASEPATH and GSE_PORT